Using Prompt Studio

 - Save custom prompts to the library and reuse them later.

-Prompt Studio is only available for deployed pipelines that use at least one Generator component.
+Prompt Explorer is only available for deployed pipelines that use at least one Generator component.
 (You use LLMs through Generators in deepset Cloud.)

 In the navigation, click Prompt Studio:

-It opens Prompt Studio, with Prompt Editor and template repository.
+It opens Prompt Explorer, with Prompt Editor and a template repository.

 Testing and Modifying Prompts

 Prompts must conform to the Jinja2 template language.
-Prompt Studio supports Markdown formatting of prompts.
+Prompt Explorer supports Markdown formatting of prompts.

 Using the expanding list at the top, you can choose a pipeline.
 The pipeline must have at least one PromptBuilder component.
 Once you choose a pipeline, its prompt immediately shows in the Prompt Editor at the bottom.
 If multiple PromptBuilders are in the pipeline, you can choose the one you want to work with.